istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 $ kubectl create ns httpbin
 {{< /text >}}

-As it is described in the [documentation](/docs/setup/install/istioctl/#customize-kubernetes-settings), you can deployed several `IstioOperator` resources.
+As it is described in the [documentation](/docs/setup/install/istioctl/#customize-kubernetes-settings), you can deploy several `IstioOperator` resources.
 However, they have to be pre-parsed and then applied to the cluster.

 {{< text bash >}}
 $ istioctl manifest generate -f <path-to-egress-file> | kubectl apply -f -